How to Visit ‘Reading Between the Lines’ in Belgium

 How to Visit 'Reading Between the Lines' in Belgium

 The only way to really see the installation is by car, so you’ll need to rent one or ask a friend very nicely!
 ‘Reading Between the Lines’ can be found in the midst of the fruit orchards and vineyards that Belgian Limburg is so famous for.
-If you want to enjoy the stunning blossoms for yourself, then late March, April, and early May are the best times to visit.

 Nearby parking is limited and signs for visiting the installation, which can only be visited by foot or bicycle, are few and far between.
+The sculpture is around 400 metres from the nearest car park, though there are several benches to sit on once you’re at the sculpture itself.

 From the roadside, follow the Doorkijkkerk signs along the short gravel pathway to reach the installation: address Borgloon Church, 3840 Borgloon, Belgium.